aturley/fpga-experiments/midi-to-square/README.md

 ## Current status

-The system reads from the pin that is connected to the FTDI USB-to-serial device at 9600 baud and puts out the signal on one of the LED pins on the board.
-This facilitates testing to make sure that the logic is right before moving on to hardware.
+The system reads MIDI note on messages from pin 119; if the note is between 48 and 59 (inclusive) and the velocity is greater than 0 then the note is played using by generating a 50% duty cycle square wave on pin 44.

-It listens for MIDI note on commands and turns the LED on or off depending on whether or not the velocity of the note is greater than zero.
+The built-in serial port on pin 9 can also be used at 9600 baud by changing the Verilog source file and using the `m2s-serial.pcf` file.